arynishere/ansible-node-exporter/README.md

 [node-exporter]
 "domain or host IP" ansible_ssh_port="portnumber" ansible_ssh_user="username" ansible_ssh_pass="password"
 ```
-you can add many ip or domain like this command and save name file "host"
+you can add many ip or domain like this command and save name file "hosts"